 SADE ACHEBE REPORTING FROM PLANET RUBIACEAE; A WORLD OF AUTOMATED COFFEE PLANTATIONS GONE AWRY…

-Languishing on the top deck of the Balloon-Battleship Richard Branson, I listened to stories being passed casually among the other passengers awaiting their imminent arrival to Planet Rubiaceae’s capital city, Robusto.
+Languishing on the top deck of the Balloon-Battleship Richard Branson, I listened to stories being passed casually among the other passengers awaiting their imminent arrival to planet Rubiaceae’s capital city, Robusto.

 Talk ranged from the amount of expected port traffic and nasty border agents, to the local’s complaints about taxes, quotas, and shipping delays.
 No one discussed the weather because it hardly changes.
 It’s a hothouse year round.
 The humid air on this world of coffee plantations stinks of French Roasted beans.
-And all that can be seen from the Branson’s cruising height is a dense jungle canopy of chocolate colored coffee plants, and the shimmering green to red gradient of their GMO berries growing ripe on schedule every 3 weeks.
+All that can be seen from the Branson’s cruising height is a dense jungle canopy of chocolate colored coffee plants, and the shimmering green to red gradient of their GMO berries growing ripe on schedule every 3 weeks.

 As soon as we landed I was to make my way into Rubiaceae’s lush inner-continental rainforest.
 Known to colonists as New Amazon, the jungle remains vastly unexplored by humans.
-I was sent on this expedition to conduct a face to face interview with Viceroy Kurtz, the notorious intergalactic coffee trader with questionable methodology, and a penchant for reclusivity.
+I was sent on this expedition to conduct a face to face interview with Viceroy Kurtz, an intergalactic coffee trader with questionable methodology, and a penchant for reclusivity.

 Wild claims abound about Viceroy Kurtz.
-His varietal coffee bean blends are the best selling in every galaxy.
+His varietal coffee bean blends are the best selling in the galaxy.
 Some native alien tribes are said to have taken him for a God as he descended onto the planet in his private CoffeaCorp Rocket Harvester, an interstellar vehicle so impressive the natives can be forgiven their mistake.
 Employees who spoke with me off the record at the CoffeaCorp headquarters in downtown Robusto tell a darker tale.

 Perhaps the most toxic, mind altering, caffeinated coffee humanity has ever crafted.
 A single ground bean contains the same amount of caffeine as a shot of espresso, as well having the same hallucinogenic effect as small magic mushroom cap.
 The bean is outlawed on Earth and most other exoplanets.

-In an effort to calm myself I perused the Planet-Wide Fact-Book, a nifty tourist guide given out en mass by The Intergalatic Monetary Fund explaining the significance of this planet and its role in the interstellar economy.
+In an effort to calm myself I perused the Planet-Wide Fact-Book, a nifty tourist guide given out en mass by The Intergalatic Monetary Fund, explaining the significance of this planet and its role in the interstellar economy.

-Exoplanet Rubiaceae Coffea 2148K is the same size as Mars, it’s atmosphere a near match to Earth, and due to sheer galactic luck it has the exact right range of humidity, moisture, temperature, and soil content to produce the finest coffee in any universe.
-Although near every variety is grown, including a variant of Jamaica Blue, CoffeaCorp majorly exports Robusta.
+Exoplanet Rubiaceae Coffea 2148K is the same size as Mars, it’s atmosphere a near match to Earth, and due to sheer galactic luck it has the exact right range of humidity, moisture, temperature, and soil content to produce the finest coffee plants in any universe.
+Although near every varietal is grown, including a variant of Jamaica Blue, CoffeaCorp majorly exports Robusta.

 WIKIPEDIA INTERLUDE::: Robusta is easier to care for and has a greater crop yield than C. arabica, so is cheaper to produce.
 Roasted Robusta beans produce a strong, full-bodied coffee with a distinctive earthy flavor, but usually with more bitterness than Arabica due to its pyrazine content.
 Since Arabica beans are believed to have smoother taste with less acidity and a richer flavor, they are often considered superior, while the harsher Robusta beans are mostly used as a filler in lower-grade coffee blends.
 However, the powerful flavor can be desirable in a blend to give it perceived “strength” and “finish”, noticeably in Italian coffee culture.
 Good-quality Robusta beans are used in traditional Italian espresso blends, at about 10–15%, to provide a full-bodied taste and a better foam head (known as crema).
 It is besides used as a stimulant, diuretic, antioxidant, antipyretic and relieves spasmodic asthma.
 But I digress.

 A balloon bag burst midway through my journey toward Kurtz.
 Losing altitude fast, I found myself clinging to the ships guardrail as we hurtled toward the vast jungle below.
-The vessel I commissioned, The Pirate’s Knob, was crash landed safely by Sky Captain Aaron “BlackHole” Lavelle into a marsh near the local enclave of New Kathmandu.
+The vessel I commissioned, The Pirate’s Knob, crash landed safely by Sky Captain Aaron “BlackHole” Lavelle into a marsh near the local enclave of New Kathmandu.

 Lavelle is a veteran of the Tall Trees War, the military action that claimed this planet in the name of humanity 3 decades earlier.
 Missing a leg, but a master with a machete, the Captain hacked us a way through the tangled vegetation.
-With help from the ships life drone for navigation we emerged from the rainforest to find Kathmandu’s red triangle roofs and choked footpaths.
+With help from the ships life drones for navigation we emerged from the rainforest to find Kathmandu’s red triangle roofs and choked footpaths.

 While contracting for the robotic workmen at the New Kathmandu Labor Bureau, I discovered it possible to rent every variety of mechanical, sentient, obedient underling.

 Sexbots were marched out in droves toward work camps deep in the jungles.
 Enhanced muscle fruit picker and sorter bots were shuffling along the sticky floors toward factories in town.
-During one afternoon procuring a talented balloonists mate, I had to seek cover during a raid of militiabots firing into the crowds on 5th street.
+During one afternoon procuring a talented balloonists mate I had to seek cover during a raid of militiabots firing into the crowds on 5th street.

 Raiders were capturing workerbots to fight in the territorial scraps that break out regularly between competing Viceroys.
 No word as to if these militiabots were under Kurtz’s command.

-My new balloonists mate had stated his belief that some of the androids inside and around Robusto were sympathetic to Kurtz, viewing him as a possible Moses figure who could free them from their current bonded labor.
+My new balloonists mate had stated his belief that some of the androids inside and around Robusto were sympathetic to Kurtz, viewing him as a possible Moses figure, who could free them from their current bonded labor.